 Administrative law judges (ALJs) function as independent, impartial triers of fact in formal hearings in a manner similar to that of a trial judge conducting civil trials without a jury.
-ALJs are chosen under a merit selection system administered by the Office of Personnel Management and have statutory protection of the judge’s decisional independence from undue agency influence.
+ALJs are hired by individual agencies under excepted service procedures, subject to minimum qualifications set by the Office of Personnel Management.

 The minimum rate for ALJ positions is 65 percent of Level IV of the Executive Schedule and the maximum rate is capped at Level III of the Executive Schedule (including locality pay; by tradition, ALJs get the same locality increases as general schedule employees in their area).
 The ALJ pay scale consists of AL-1, -2 and -3, with AL-1 being the highest and the AL-3 grade divided into six steps, A-F. ALJ pay, including locality pay, is subject to a pay cap of Level III of the Executive Schedule.

 Administrative appeals judges (AAJs) review decisions of ALJs and render final administrative decisions.
 The AAJ pay system has six rates of basic pay — AA-1, 2, 3, 4, 5 and 6 — whose rates correspond to the steps of the AL-3 level of the ALJ system.
 AAJ rates are increased in the same manner as ALJ rates and are subject to the same cap.
 An AAJ is automatically advanced to the next higher rate upon completion of the required waiting periods, which are 52 weeks for advancement from any of the first three rates to the next, and 104 weeks for advancement to rate 5 or rate 6.